DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 $ tox
 ```

+Additionally, to get an HTML code coverage report, update the `tox` command to include the following flags: `tox -- --coverage-report html`

 #### VSCode Unit Test Support for Python
 The python plugin for VSCode supports the `unittest` python library, and not the nose2 framework that we use.
 The impact is fairly minimal, but python unit tests using the nose2 parameterized tests will not run correctly from within the VSCode IDE since it fails to recognize the nose2 parameterized tests as parameterized tests causing them to fail.